sushrutkr/ImmerseFlow/README.md

 ## Overview

-ImmerseFlow++ is a state-of-the-art Navier-Stokes solver designed to tackle fluid flow problems involving complex geometries and moving boundaries.
-By integrating the sharp interface immersed boundary method and leveraging the computational power of both CPU (C++) and GPU (CUDA) architectures, ImmerseFlow++ delivers high performance and scalability for solving intricate fluid dynamics scenarios.
+ImmerseFlow++ is a sharp-interface immersed boundary methods based Navier-Stokes solver designed to solve fluid flow problems involving complex geometries.
+The software code leverages the computational power of GPU architectures using custom CUDA kernels.
+Current effort focuses on utilizing CUDA aware MPI for increasing the scalability to multi-GPU cluster

 ## Features

-- **2D and 3D Navier-Stokes Equations**: Comprehensive solution capabilities for both two-dimensional and three-dimensional fluid flow problems.
 - **Sharp Interface Immersed Boundary Method**: Efficiently handle complex geometries and moving boundaries with high accuracy.
 - **CUDA Acceleration**: Utilize GPU computing to achieve significant performance improvements.
 - **Versatile Boundary Conditions**: Support for various boundary conditions and fluid properties to cater to a wide range of applications.